sskalnik/ibmsite/README.md

 # IBM Homework Site
 A Rack project that runs on port 8080 and returns (a) uptime and (b) buckets with the counts of visits per visitor IP address.

+My example site is http://ibmsite.homewor.cc/

+Note that the ELB IPs (probably the highest-ranked visitors at any time) are included, and regularly increment since they are performing health checks.

 ## Prerequisites:
 ### dev tools installed (for compiling EventMachine, possibly others)
 If running on AL or another RHEL-based platform: